GSTJ/pegava-dating-app/README.md

 This project was made in 2020, released publicly in 2022.

-The project is under the [MIT license](https://github.com/GSTJ/PegavaApp/master/LICENSE).
+The project is under the [The Creative Commons CC0 license](https://github.com/GSTJ/PegavaApp/master/LICENSE).

 Made with 💖 by [**Gabriel Taveira**](https://github.com/GSTJ) 🚀